mattheyan/EndlessObsession/drafts/code-comments.md

 > Comments should explain the why instead of the how or what.
 >
 > \- Steve McConnell, "[Code Complete](http://en.wikipedia.org/wiki/Code_Complete)"

+Take a moment and let that sink in...

+This distinction between why, how, and what is a great way to gauge the usefulness of a particular comment.

 The "how or what" should be adequately conveyed by the code itself.
 On the other hand, "why" often cannot be gleaned from the code, which is where comments